zendframework/zf2-documentation/docs/languages/en/modules/zend.console.introduction.rst

 Zend Framework 2 features built-in console support.

 When a ``Zend\Application`` is run from a console window (a shell window or Windows command prompt), it will recognize this fact and prepare ``Zend\Mvc`` components to handle the request.
-Console support support is enabled by default, but to function properly it requires at least one :doc:`console route <zend.console.routes>` and :doc:`one action controller <zend.mvc.controllers>` to handle the request.
+Console support is enabled by default, but to function properly it requires at least one :doc:`console route <zend.console.routes>` and :doc:`one action controller <zend.mvc.controllers>` to handle the request.

 * :doc:`Console routing <zend.console.routes>` allows you to invoke controllers and action depending on command